schadenfred/proscrypt-koans/README.md

 ## What you've learned

 The hardest parts of being a novelist and heroin addict are getting over your fear of needles and tourniquets and coming out to your family as a narcissist.
-Let's recapitulate:
+To recapitulate:

-  1. You've figured out how to open and use your terminal and use it to make directories and change into them.
+  1. You've figured out how to use your terminal to make directories and change into them.
   2. You've set up a professional text editor.
-There are other text editors out there including Vim, Emacs, and SublimeText, as well as more powerful IDE's like RubyMine, but Atom is like Meryl Streep, it an inhabit just about any role on any platform and make you forget you're looking at Meryl Streep.
+There are other text editors out there including Vim, Emacs, and SublimeText, as well as more powerful IDE's like RubyMine, but Atom is like Meryl Streep, it an inhabit just about any role on any platform, and make you forget you're looking at Meryl Streep.
-  3. You've created an account on GitHub, forked these koans into a repo at your username on GitHub, created keys on your machine, put the public key on GitHub, and cloned your fork of these koans onto your machine.
+  3. You've created an account on GitHub, forked these koans into a repo at your username on GitHub, created keys on your machine, put the public key on GitHub, and cloned your fork onto your machine.
   4. You've checked out and switched into the chapter-1 branch of the koans, which tracks the chapter-1 branch your fork.
   5. You've installed Docker and Docker Compose, and learned some commands that basically turn you into Steve McQueen.